yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 - `"none"`: No line mode.
 - `"size"`: Display the size in bytes of the file.
 Since file sizes are only evaluated when sorting by size, it only works after [`sort_by = "size"`](/docs/configuration/yazi#manager.sort_by) set, and this behavior might change in the future.
-- `"permissions"`: Display the permissions of the file.
+- `"permissions"`: Display the permissions of the file, only available on Unix-like systems.
 - `"mtime"`: Display the last modified time of the file.
+- `"owner"`: Display the owner of the file, only available on Unix-like systems.
+(Nightly version of Yazi required atm)

 In addition, you can also specify any 1 to 20 characters, and extend it within a UI plugin.
 Which means you can implement your own linemode through the plugin by simply overriding the [`Folder:linemode` method](https://github.com/sxyazi/yazi/blob/latest/yazi-plugin/preset/components/folder.lua).